nathiedeheyl/oneiric-oracle/README.md

 ### Purpose of the Project

 The Website "Oneiric Oracle" aims to provide the user with fun and light-hearted introduction to dream interpretation.
-Designed for users who are new to the world of dream interpretation, the project touches on common themes and symbols, without going to deep.
+Designed for users who are new to the world of dream interpretation, the project touches on common themes and symbols, without going too deep.
 The goal is to encourage reflection and give reassurance by validating the user's feelings and experiences while dreaming.

 Introspection is fostered by presenting the user with a series of questions based on typical dream symbols.
 The interpretations given in the end are blended with a little bit of humor, containing just enough insight to spark curiosity about what our dreams might reveal, without taking oneself too seriously.